DanielRourke/project-zomboid-world-renderer/README.md

   <li>Finally, in the configuration.py file, connect the CONFIG_STYLE to a QPen (for a layer to be rendered as a line) or QColor (for a layer to be rendered as a fill)</li>
 </ol>

+### TODO
+-Convert config to use a set of rules json like object from pz for colour -styles config should be keep much the same but set as alias -need filters can encompas multiple tags in the same style -style should have a layer
+-create ui to create rules with alias
+-create a subset tester

+{
+  "" {
+    layer:
+    filters:
+    rule:
+  }
+}

 ### Contributing